On abelian varieties whose torsion is not self-dual: Further analysis and discussion

 First, Bruin \cite{Bruin} has exhibited algorithms to work with finite flat group schemes; using these methods, we could exhibit specific instances of our construction (including the Galois action).
 In the same vein, although our abelian surfaces are not principally polarized, so cannot arise as Jacobians of genus $2$ curves, they may still be obtained as the Prym variety attached to a cover of curves.
 It would be interesting to see this explicitly, for example in the case $\ell=2$ \cite{HSS}.

 Second, abelian varieties with real multiplication over fields with nontrivial narrow class group also give potential examples of abelian varieties without principal polarizations which could be used as input into our method.
-The underlying parameter space is now a Hilbert modular variety which may be disconnected---only one component generically corresponds to those with a principal polarization.
+The underlying parameter space is now a Hilbert modular variety which may be disconnected---only one generic component corresponds to those with a principal polarization.

-Finally, given that our construction is limited to $\ell \leqslant 7$, one may wonder when it is even possible to construct explicit families of abelian varieties of dimension $g$ with a polarization of degree $d > 1$.
-For fixed dimension $g$ over a fixed number field $K$, the possible degrees $d$ are conjecturally bounded: see R\'emond \cite[Th\'eor\`eme 1.1(1)]{Remond}, which deduces this finiteness from Coleman's conjecture on endomorphism algebras using Zarhin's trick.
+Third, given that our construction is limited to $\ell \leqslant 7$, one may wonder when it is even possible to construct families of abelian varieties of dimension $g$ defined over an open $U \subseteq \PP^n$ with a polarization of minimal degree $d > 1$.
+Even the existence of a \emph{single} such abelian variety is constrained: for abelian varieties $A$ with fixed dimension $g$ over number fields of fixed degree $d$, the minimal degree of a polarization on $A$ is conjecturally bounded by a constant $c(d,g)$, see R\'emond \cite[Th\'eor\`eme 1.1(1)]{Remond} who deduces this finiteness from Coleman's conjecture on endomorphism algebras using Zarhin's trick.
+In particular, if $g$ and $d$ are fixed, then we can only have $A[\ell] \not\simeq A\spcheck[\ell]$ for $\ell \leq c(d,g)$.